-Landec's research and development expenses consist primarily of expenses involved in the development and process scale-up initiatives as well as legal fees associated with protecting Landec's intellectual property (patents, trademarks, etc.).
+Landec's research and development expenses consist primarily of expenses involved in the development and process scale-up initiatives.
 Research and developments efforts at Apio are focused on the Company's proprietary breathable membranes used for packaging produce, with recent focus on extending the shelf life of bananas.
 At Landec Ag, the research and development efforts are focused on the Company's proprietary Intellicoat coatings for seeds, primarily corn seed.
 At Corporate, the research and development efforts are focused on uses for the proprietary Intellimer polymers outside of food and agriculture.

-The decrease in research and development expenses for the three months ended August 29, 2004 compared to the same period last year was primarily due to lower research and development expenses associated with the Company's specialty packaging banana program as the focus of the program has shifted to market testing of the packaging technology and developing collaborative supply arrangements with banana shippers and greater emphasis at Landec Ag on sales and marketing versus research and development.
+The decrease in research and development expenses for the three months and nine months ended February 27, 2005 compared to the same periods last year was primarily due to lower research and development expenses associated with the Company's non-banana related programs at Apio and greater emphasis at Apio and Landec Ag on sales and marketing versus research and development.